Frequently Asked Questions (FAQ)

 Assaults and family violence incidents, ambulance attendances and serious road injuries are presented by event/scene location.

 The deaths data on AODstats are obtained from the Australian Coordinating Registry cause of death unit record file.
 Deaths are coded from death certificates compiled by the collective jurisdictional Registries of Birth, Deaths and Marriages, and State and Chief Coroners, using ICD10 codes.
-Drug information is determined from the underlying cause of death ICD10 code.
+Any alcohol or drug information for deaths were extracted by applying an aetiological fraction to the underlying cause of death ICD10 code.

-However, this data may differ from data collected directly from coroner’s systems, such as through NCIS, as they have further documents and information relating to the death (e.g. pathology or toxicology reports) which may include drugs contributing to or involved in the death.
-Also, the drug information may be included on the death certificate as a contributing cause of death, but not the underlying cause of death and therefore data presented on AODstats will most likely be an underrepresentation of alcohol or drug-related deaths.
+However, this data may differ from data collected directly from coroner’s systems, such as through the Coroner Prevention Unit or NCIS, as they have further documents and information relating to the death (e.g. pathology or toxicology reports) which may include drugs contributing to or involved in the death.
+This drug information may be included on the death certificate as a contributing cause of death, but not the underlying cause of death and therefore data presented on AODstats will most likely be an underrepresentation of alcohol or drug-related deaths.

 The attribution of a drug or substance as being involved in the event is formed on the basis of ambulance paramedic mention of the involvement of these substances, established through paramedic clinical assessment, patient self-report or information provided by someone else at the scene, such as family or associates.
 The core criterion project staff use in determining the involvement of a drug or substance is: “Is it reasonable to attribute the immediate or recent (not merely chronic) over- or inappropriate ingestion of the substance or medication as significantly contributing to the reason for the Ambulance Victoria attendance?”